Environmental Management System

 To improve understanding of the Company's EMS and the environment by personnel, Sojitz provides training for persons responsible for environmental issues, new employees and internal environmental audit personnel, as well as e-learning-based environmental education.
 Environmental information is also provided on Sojitz's "CSR & Environment" intranet site.

 The Company encourages employees to take the Eco Test, a certification test for environmental specialists administered by the Tokyo Chamber of Commerce and Industry.
-In addition, the Company engages in tree-thinning and mowing as the Group’s forest conservation activities.
+In addition, the Company provides Group employees with seminars on microplastics and engages in beach cleanup activities at Jonanjima Seaside Park (Ōta-ku, Tokyo), which is located relatively close to Tokyo HQ.